MHassan47/clinic/README.md

 # Clinic

-A health application where health professionals can organize and track activities and message
+A health app where health professionals can organize and track activities and message

 ## Tech Stack